 What About Ammunition?

 If you’re planning a trip to the shooting range with your assault rifle, it won’t be very fun unless you have ammunition.
-Under the new law, you can still purchase ammo online or via catalog, but there is one new and significant change.
-You cannot have the ammunition sent directly to your place of residence.
-Instead, you must ship the ammo to a licensed vendor and pick it up from there.
-This law went into effect on January 1, 2018.
+Under the new law, you can still purchase ammo online or via catalog, but there is one new and significant change to buying ammo.

-Penalties For Breaking The New Assault Rifle Ban
+Penalties for Breaking the New Assault Rifle Ban

 - A felony conviction can lead to jail time of 16 months to three years and a fine of up to $10,000.